For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What happens to your Student Loan when you move abroad?

-If you're moving overseas for longer than three months then you need to contact the Student Loans Company (SLC) to sort out your Student Loan repayments.
+If you're moving overseas for longer than three months, you need to contact the Student Loans Company (SLC) to sort out your Student Loan repayments.

-While you're living in the UK, you don't really need to think about repaying your Student Loan, as HMRC takes the money automatically from your salary each month before you even see it – and gives it straight to the SLC.
+While you're living in the UK, you don't generally need to think much about repaying your Student Loan.
+HMRC takes the money automatically from your salary each month before you even see it – and gives it straight to the SLC.

 Once you move abroad, HMRC is no longer in control, and it's up to you to tell the SLC how much you're earning and provide evidence for that.
 They'll set your repayment schedule accordingly.